Introduction

 Notary fees

-• In Spain, notary fees are not very high, as the notary's role is limited to certifying the legality of the transaction and officially registering the transfer of ownership.
+- In Spain, notary fees are not very high since the role of the notary is limited to certifying the legality of the transaction and officially registering the transfer of ownership.

 Administrative management fees